Does Vaping Make Your Teeth Yellow?

 According to a recent report by the US Centers for Disease Control and Prevention, more than 1 in 10 young adults in the United States use e-cigarettes regularly.
 This study, conducted by the CDC’s National Center for Health Statistics, offers insights into e-cigarette use in 2021.
-With such a significant number of people vaping, it raises the question: ‘Does vaping stain your teeth?
+With such a significant number of people vaping, this raises an important oral-health question: Does vaping stain your teeth and impact your smile more than you realize?

 Effects of Vaping on Your Oral Health